 READERS, COMMENTS AND QUESTIONS

 In short, if you leave comments that are of low quality they will be ignored.
 Your comments will be marked as spam or deleted.
 We delete comments since it lowers the quality of the blog.
 Historically, we allowed everyone to comment.
 But.
-That changed in 2014 when the blog’s traffic started to skyrocket.
-Most of our readers are incredibly bright and ambitious.
+That changed when the blog’s traffic started to increase materially Most of our readers are incredibly bright and ambitious.
 We will not let people bicker in the comments over mundane things such as bonuses being $130K for an associate or $160K.
-It is meaningless.

 Since we have an intense monitoring system for the comments here is how *you benefit*.